 Fellows are required to attend and participate actively in two courses:

 A 75-minute weekly seminar specifically tailored to the work of the fellows.
 The seminar will include an introduction to and analysis of key debates on human rights, brief assignments, guest lectures, and some exposure to NYC's human rights community.
 The seminar is graduate-level and carries 2 credits, but a 0-credit Pass/Fail option is available on a case-by-case basis.
-Meeting time for Spring 2018: TBA
+Meeting time for Spring 2018: Wednesdays, 11:00am - 12:15pm.

 An independent study carrying at least 2 credits, exploring some aspect of the intended summer project under the mentorship of an NYU professor of the student's choice.
 The independent study should meet at least five times and explore a minimum of five texts.

-Fellows commit 9-12 weeks of full-time work on a viable human rights-related research project and/or internship supervised by a host organization of their choice and must live on-site for the duration.
+Fellows commit 9-12 weeks of full-time work on a viable human rights-related internship supervised by a host organization of their choice and must live on-site for the duration.
+The internship can involve research, drafting of reports, community organizing, developing communication material, website development, and any other kind of work that will be of value to the host organization and that is in keeping with the spirit and purpose of the fellowship.
 Fellows must submit at least four blog posts about their experiences.

 Fellows present their work to the NYU community at the annual Human Rights Symposium.
-This will involve a substantial 10- to 12-page paper and/or a panel presentation.
+This will involve a substantial panel presentation.

 Meet the Fellows